Seanny123/seanaubin.github.io/content/post/2017-02-26-The-Basics-of-Non-Violent-Communication.md

 My favourite example comes from Marshall’s peace-keeping work, which I’ve adapted below from [one of his interviews](http://www.inquiringmind.com/Articles/Peacemaker.html).
 Try to see how the four steps noted above are used in the scenario.

 > About eight years ago, I was mediating between a Muslim tribe and a Christian tribe in northern Nigeria.
 In their conflict, a quarter of the population had been killed.
 At that time, they were fighting about how many places in the marketplace each side would have to display their products.
 I started the reconciliation process with them by saying that I was confident that if we could hear each other’s needs, we could find a way to get everybody’s needs met.
-Inviting whoever wanted to start, I asked: “What needs of yours are not getting met?”
-The chief from the Christian tribe screamed, “You people are murderers!”
+Inviting whoever wanted to start, I asked: "What needs of yours are not getting met?"
+The chief from the Christian tribe screamed, "You people are murderers!"
 Notice that when I asked him what needs weren’t getting met, his response was to tell me what was wrong with the other side.
 This provoked a counter judgement.
-Somebody on the Muslim side screamed back, “You’ve been trying to dominate us!
-We’re not going to tolerate it any more!”
+Somebody on the Muslim side screamed back, "You’ve been trying to dominate us!
+We’re not going to tolerate it any more!"

-> Because our training is based on the assumption that all violent language is a tragic expression of unmet needs, when the chiefs finished screaming, my job was to translate the enemy image of “murderer” into language describing the needs of the person who screamed.
-I said, “Chief, are you saying that your need for safety is not being met and you want some agreement that no matter what the conflict, that it be resolved some way other than violence?”
+> Because our training is based on the assumption that all violent language is a tragic expression of unmet needs, when the chiefs finished screaming, my job was to translate the enemy image of "murderer" into language describing the needs of the person who screamed.
+I said, "Chief, are you saying that your need for safety is not being met and you want some agreement that no matter what the conflict, that it be resolved some way other than violence?"
 He looked shocked for a moment because this is different from how people are trained to think.
-Then he said, “That’s exactly right!”
+Then he said, "That’s exactly right!"

 > But getting the chief to acknowledge his need wasn’t enough.
 I had to get the Muslim side to see through their enemy image.
-I said, “Would somebody on the other side please tell me what you heard the chief say his needs were?”
+I said, "Would somebody on the other side please tell me what you heard the chief say his needs were?"

-> A gentleman from the Muslim tribe screamed back, “Then why did you kill my son?”
+> A gentleman from the Muslim tribe screamed back, "Then why did you kill my son?"
 In fact, there were several others in the Muslim tribe who knew that someone present had killed one of their children.
 So there were a lot of feelings.
 The Muslim tribe had to put down their rage long enough to hear the needs of the Christian tribe.
 And that wasn’t easy.
 I had to give them some empathy before they could do that.
 But finally I got them to hear just one simple thing, that the Christian tribe had said they had a need for safety.

 > It took me about an hour and a half to get both sides to release the enemy image long enough to hear a need of the other side.
-At that point, one of the chiefs came up and said to me, “If we know how to communicate this way, we don’t have to kill each other!”
+At that point, one of the chiefs came up and said to me, "If we know how to communicate this way, we don’t have to kill each other!"

 You can see how the steps of observation (obvious hostility between the groups), feelings (vocalising feelings and making sure each party is actually hearing them), needs (need for safety and independence) and omitted requests/suggestions.